prisma/prisma1/examples/server-side-subscriptions/README.md

 # Server Side Subscription

-This example demonstrates `subscriptions` property available to us in `prisma.yml`.
+This example demonstrates `subscriptions` property available to us in `prisma.yml` that can be used to implement even-driven business logic.

 ## Get started